-- The student gains knowledge about indications for kidney transplantation, the procedure for performing transplantation, necessary laboratory analyses, and postoperative monitoring of patients with a transplanted kidney. - The student becomes familiar with indications for kidney transplantation, preoperative patient preparation, and postoperative followup.
+- ➤ The student learns to identify primary symptoms that may indicate the presence of kidney tumors, urothelial tumors, and bladder tumors, and becomes familiar with the diagnostic methods necessary for differential diagnosis of these tumors. - ➤ The student gains knowledge about indications for kidney transplantation, the procedure for performing transplantation, necessary laboratory analyses, and postoperative monitoring of patients with a transplanted kidney. - ➤ The student becomes familiar with indications for kidney transplantation, preoperative patient preparation, and postoperative followup.